How to combine travel with study

 There are times when all you want to do is pack your bags and go travel.
 Have you ever done this?
 My friend and I did this at least twice per month.
 We did not spend weeks planning – we decided, we packed and we went.
 As easy as it sounds.
-Throughout this one year, while studying the MBA in International Hospitality and Service Industries Management, we have visited over a dozen countries and more than 25 cities abroad (not including Swiss cities/villages).
+Throughout this one year, while studying our Master’s, we have visited over a dozen countries and more than 25 cities abroad (not including Swiss cities/villages).

 Embracing global culture

 I have been enrolled at Glion Switzerland to pursue the MBA degree.
 On our induction day, all of the new intake students were sitting together in a classroom.
 You could see that one room could fit approximately representatives from nearly 100 countries.
 That’s when the journey began.

 The Swiss are great at time management.
 If your program director tells you he’ll meet you in seven and half minutes, he will meet you in exactly seven and half minutes.

 When you become a member of Glion family, you’ll realize within seconds that you have friends from all over the world.
 You become familiar with all the cultures, and any country you’ll visit you will have the feeling that you already have been there, as you know people, their lifestyle and their culture.
 As if you returned back to your own country.
 The first thing I learned was that there are no borders, every door is open and the only thing you have to do is walk in.
 Walk into an unforgettable journey.
 After your first trip from campus, for the rest of your life, you will stop being a tourist and become a traveler.